What is Vote-by-Mail

 - The requestor’s signature (if the request is written).

 The deadline to request that a vote-by-mail ballot be mailed is no later than 5 p.m. on the 6th day before the election.
-Otherwise, a vote-by-mail ballot can be picked-up until and including on Election Day.
 However, the ballot must still be received by the Supervisor of Elections no later than 7 p.m. on Election Day if the voted ballot is to count.
 Exceptions exist for overseas military and civilian voters.
 See Military and Overseas Citizens Voting for further information.

 Who Can Pick Up a Vote-by-Mail Ballot

 A voter can pick up or have delivered his or her own vote-by-mail ballot at any time the ballot becomes available, including up to 7 p.m. on Election Day.
 A voter can also authorize in writing a designee to pick up the voter’s ballot.
 The designee must submit an affidavit to pick-up a ballot for a voter.
 The earliest a designee can pick up the ballot is five days before Election Day.
 If no record of a request exists, the voter will also have to submit a request.
 A designee is limited to picking up two vote-by-mail ballots per elections (not including his or her own ballot and ballots for immediate family members.
 Additionally, a designee must submit a completed Affidavit to Pick-up a Vote-by-Mail Ballot for a Voter (DS-DE 37 - English PDF/ Español PDF) is the form used for the written designation, the affidavit for ballot pick-up, and the request for a vote -by-mail ballot.

 If a voter or designee waits until Election Day to pick up or have delivered a vote-by-mail ballot, the Election Day Vote-by-Mail Ballot Delivery Affidavit (DS-DE 136 - English PDF/ Español PDF) must also be completed in which the voter affirms that he or she has as an emergency that keeps the voter from being able to go his or her assigned polling place instead to vote.

 How to Vote a Vote-by-Mail Ballot

 Instructions for completing the vote-by-mail ballot are included with the ballot.
 The voted ballot must be returned and received by the Supervisor of Elections no later than 7 p.m. on Election Day.
 Other return options are available for Military and Overseas Voters.